 While I cover several issues unique to my understanding of Matthew’s and Luke’s accounts, my central contention is that Luke gives Mary’s lineage which is Jesus’ human ancestry.
-He had to be human and linked to several promises for Him to substitute as a sacrifice for our sins.
+He had to be human and linked to several promises for Him to die as a substitute for our sins.
 Animal sacrifices in the Mosaic Scheme only symbolized Him who was to come and could not, by themselves, atone for sin (Heb.
 9.11-12, 10.1-4).

 Matthew’s Genealogy (1.1-17)

 Matthew was one of Jesus’ 12 disciples and thus an eyewitness for most of his gospel’s accounts.
 He may have heard Jesus give Joseph’s genealogy or, more probably, sourced it from Jesus’ half brothers James or Jude.
 James was known in the early Christian community as “James the Just” and wrote the Epistle of “James.”
 He was also the leader of the Jerusalem and Jewish Christian communities.
-Jude also wrote an epistle and likewise was a Jewish Church leader.
+Jude wrote an epistle and likewise was a Jewish Church leader.
 Initially, Matthew’s Gospel may have been written in Aramaic since it seems to focus on a Jewish readership.
 Many think that only later was his gospel translated into Greek.
-This translation into Greek would benefit and reach a wider audience outside of Roman Judea to both Jew and Gentile.
+This translation into Greek would be of benefit and reach a wider audience outside of Roman Judea to both Jew and Gentile.

 Inexplicably, in giving Joseph’s lineage, Matthew leaves out Ahaziah, Joash, and Amaziah (between Jehoram and Uzziah) in his list.
 This may have been an editorial choice to achieve 14 generations since some of the Judean Kings were not particularly evil compared to others on Matthew’s list.
-This is a topic for my further inquiry.

 Also, Matthew uses Jeconiah (Jehoiachin) in two of his groupings, though he associates his time as “the exile.”
 Matthew doesn’t mention Jehoiachin’s uncle Zedekiah who was the last king before the Babylonian Exile.
 Perhaps an early manuscript corruption occurred preserving the name “Jeconiah” instead of “Jehoiakim,” in verse 11, since it mentions “brothers.”
 Jeconiah (Jehoiachin) didn’t have any brothers, at least not recorded in the bible.
 The names of this father and son are very similar and thus conducive to mix-up.
 Also, its unclear what Jehoiakim’s Greek name would be if Matthew did compose the genealogy in Greek.

 Obviously, Matthew knew Zedekiah was Josiah’s son and the same generation as Jehoiakim, and thus Matthew’s counting of a generation.
 To me, a textual corruption in verse 11 avoids Matthew using “Jeconiah” twice and makes the most sense.
 Mentioning Zedekiah would not have added another generation since he was the youngest son of Josiah, having both his brothers, Jehoahaz and Jehoiakim, reign before him.
-Therefore, originally, I believe, Matthew wrote “Jehoiakim and his brothers” (in either Aramaic or Greek) in verse 11 and the first copyist probably confused his name with the latter reference to Jeconiah.
+Therefore, originally, I believe, Matthew wrote “Jehoiakim and his brothers” (in either Aramaic or Greek) in verse 11 and the first copyist of his Gospel probably confused his name with the latter reference to Jeconiah.

 Why give Joseph’s Lineage if Jesus was Unaffected?